dalealleshouse/algorithms/list_data_structures/README.md

 concepts aren't germane to this topic).
 Each item in a binary tree is a node with a left and right pointer.
 The left pointer points to a node with a lesser valued item and the right pointer points to a node with a greater valued item.
 The root node can be any node in the structure and acts as the entry point.
-Binary trees have builtin support for [Binary Search](../binary_search) with a trade off of slightly slower insert and delete operations.
-The data structure is depicted in the image below.
+An interesting property of binary trees is that there are multiple valid ways to rearrange the data.
+For instance, consider the binary tree depicted below.
+Both trees are valid, and contain the same data.

 #### Binary Tree
 ![Binary Tree](binary_tree.png)